rishabhdas/aws-deployment-tool/README.md

 	  data.

 	Options:
-	  --help  Show this message and exit.
+	  --debug  Show the stacktrace when errors occur --help   Show this message and exit.

 	Commands:
 	  create_new_key_pair  Create a new encryption RSA keypair, where...